Loves to share her views on issues that everybody should be aware of.

 3. Assign Yourself Spending Money

-This next tip involves giving oneself a set sum of spending money each week.
-So assign yourself $£€50 for the week.
-This is to cover lunches, snacks or any groceries top ups.
+So assign yourself maybe $£€50 for the week.
+This amount should be enough to cover your lunches/coffee, snacks and any groceries top ups.

-While this amount is small, it also causes you to recess what you buy.
-Instead of eating out five days a week, you might now only eat about twice a week.
+While this is a small sum of cash, it also causes you to start reassessing what it is that you are going to buy.
+Now instead of eating your lunch out five days a week, you might now decide to only eat out two to three times a week.

-It’s a good way to ensure that you don’t use your debit/ credit cards during the week.
-Also it makes you more aware of what it is that you are buying each day as you need to make sure you have enough cash in your wallet to pay for it.
+It also makes you more aware of what it is that you are buying every day as you need to make sure you have enough cash in your wallet to pay for things.

 4. Stop Following Brands on Social Media